Tools, cheat sheets and other useful resources

 VPN

-• Openvpn-install – OpenVPN installer.
+• openvpn-install – one-command OpenVPN server installer.

 Web Analytics

-• Plausible – simple, lightweight, and privacy-friendly alternative to Google Analytics.
+• Plausible – lightweight, privacy-friendly analytics.

-Feel free to jump in and edit this Wiki-post.
+Feel free to jump in and edit this Wiki post.
 Simply edit to add listing(s), then add your @username to the ‘Editors’

-I think with all of us “putting heads together” as it were, we will be able to discover even more great tools, solutions, and resources!
+I think with all of us “putting heads together," as it were, we will be able to discover even more great tools, solutions, and resources!

-5 Likes
+6 Likes

 Wow.
 I need to install glances!!
 It looks so nice!